 - Famous shops in Liulichang: Rongbaozhai and China Bookshop

 - Subway: Line 2 to Hepingmen, Exit D1 or D2

 - Buses: 7, 14, 15, 66, or 70 to Liulichang

-Jinyu in Chinese means goldfish.
 Jinyu Hutong is 567 meters long.
 The east entrance of it is 44 meters wide and the west entrance is 12 meters wide.
-The Xianliang Temple, one of the eight Buddhist temples built in the Qing Dynasty (1644-1911) is in the middle of Jinyu Hutong.
-Sadly many buildings of Xianliang Temple no longer exist.
+The Xianliang Temple, one of the eight Buddhist temples built in the Qing Dynasty (1644-1911), is in the middle of Jinyu Hutong.
+Sadly, many buildings of Xianliang Temple no longer exist.